udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing the Add management group button that is used to launch the Add management group blade.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image91.png "Add management group button")

-2. In the **Add management group** blade  fill in the management group ID and display name (we'll use 'ERC' as the management group ID and 'Enterprise Ready Cloud' as the display name).
+3. In the **Add management group** blade  fill in the management group ID and display name (we'll use 'ERC' as the management group ID and 'Enterprise Ready Cloud' as the display name).
 If you have existing management groups, create this as a child of Root and select **Save**.

     ![Azure portal screenshot, showing New Management Group, then the group ID and name being filled in.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image5.png "Create Management Group blade")

-    If this is the first management group being created, note that it may take up to 15 minutes for it to complete.
+    > **Note**: If this is the first management group being created, note that it may take up to 15 minutes for it to complete.

     ![Azure portal screenshot showing the toast notification that notifies the user it may take up to 15 minutes to create the management group.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image90.png "Create management group toast notification")

-3. Select the newly-created management group, then select **details**.
+4. Select the newly-created management group, then select **details**.

     ![Azure portal screenshot showing the details link for the newly created management group.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image92.png "Details link")